-- Child abduction and community safety incidents - Children and the court system - Children with family members in prison - Modern slavery and the National Referral Mechanism
+• Child abduction and community safety incidents

+- Children and the court system

+- Children with family members in prison

+- Modern slavery and the National Referral Mechanism

-4. What school staff should do if they have concerns about a child or an allegation is made about a staff member
+4. What school staff should do if they have concerns about a child

-If staff have concerns about a child, they should raise these with the DSL or deputy.
-In situations of alleged abuse involving staff members (including supply staff, volunteers and contractors), refer to allegations guidance at Section 9 and Whistleblowing at Section 12.
+If staff have concerns about a child, they should raise these with the DSL or a deputy.
+In situations of alleged abuse involving staff members (including supply staff, volunteers, contractors and other external providers using the school premises for the purposes of running activities for children), refer to allegations guidance at Section 9 and Whistleblowing at Section 12.

-Wherever possible, there should be a conversation with the DSL (or deputy), who will help staff decide what to do next.
+Wherever possible, there should be a conversation with the DSL (or a deputy), who will help staff decide what to do next.
 Options will then include: